Legal Cannabis industry is here. Is your brand memorable enough?

 “In the last 4 years, products opting for branding have experienced growth rating from 100% to 530% and their names resonate strongly among consumers.” —

-Founder & CEO en BDS Analytics
+Founder & CEO BDS Analytics

 The different parts of communication play a decisive role in connecting brands with consumers.
-This is because it is an incipient business with a wide range of offer.
-The segment’s offer cannot be reduced solely to recreational uses of cannabis.
+This is because it is an incipient business with a wide range of supply.
+The segment’s supply cannot be reduced solely to recreational uses of cannabis.
 It involves derivatives which are useful for gastronomy, agriculture, and medicine (among others).
 It is then important to set the ground and make the value proposal distinguishable.
 On the other hand, communication plays a decisive role because cannabis use is still stigmatized.